Emrys-Lee/Traffic4D-Release/README.md

 ## Docker
 We provide docker image with dependencies already set up.
-The steps in `Set up` can be skipped if you use docker image.
+The steps in "Set up" can be skipped if you use docker image.
 You still need to download the dataset and put it in under `Traffic4D-Release/`.
 Then map the git repo into docker container to access the dataset.
 ```
 git clone https://github.com/Emrys-Lee/Traffic4D-Release.git
 # pull Traffic4D docker image